 23- Use this checklist for packing tips.
 This way, you can be prepared ahead of time.

 24- While traveling, it can be hard to keep kids entertained, but this list of non-technology activities are perfect to keep any child busy- the idea to look for drivers wearing sunglasses is a great tip and so much fun!
-You can vary these ideas to include drivers wearing hats, kids with with blue shirts, mini vans, motorcycles, etc..
+You can vary these ideas to include drivers wearing hats, kids with blue shirts, minivans, motorcycles, etc..

 I hope that these tips were helpful!

 Ps- This Summer Survival Kit and get a TON of free printables for your trip.